-- that the employee's rest day was interrupted, in addition to any rest day to which the employee would normally be entitled in that 14 day period.17 - (3) For the purpose of paragraphs (1) and (2), a 7-day period or a 14-day period shall be taken to begin - (a) at such times on such days as may be specified for the purposes of this Article in a relevant agreement; or - (b) where there are no provisions of a relevant agreement which apply, at the start of each week or every other week. - (4) In a case where, in accordance with paragraph (3), 14-day periods are to be taken to begin at the start of every other week, the first such period applicable in the case of a particular employee shall be taken to begin - (a) if the employee's employment began on or before the 1st July 2005, on the 1st July 2005; or - (b) if the employee's employment begins after the 1st July 2005, at the start of the week in which that employment begins. - (5) For the purposes of paragraphs (3) and (4), a week starts at midnight between Saturday and Sunday. - (6) The States may amend this Article by Regulations.
-18
+- (a) before the end of the period of 8 weeks beginning with the date on which the employment ceased; or - (b) within such further period as the Tribunal considers reasonable, in a case where the Tribunal is satisfied that it was not reasonably practicable for the complaint to be made before the end of that period of 8 weeks. - (2E) Where the Tribunal finds a complaint presented under paragraph (2C) to be well-founded, the Tribunal may order the employer to pay compensation to the employee of an amount not exceeding 4 weeks' pay. - (3) For the purposes of paragraph (1)(a) a continuous period is taken to begin when the employee begins working on any particular day. - (3A) For the purposes of paragraphs (1)(b) and (2), a 7-day period or a 14-day period is taken to begin - (a) at such times on such days as may be specified for the purposes of this Article in a relevant agreement; or - (b) where there are no provisions of a relevant agreement which apply, at the start of each week or every other week respectively. - (4) In a case where, in accordance with paragraph (3), 14-day periods are to be taken to begin at the start of every other week, the first such period applicable in the case of a particular employee shall be taken to begin - (a) if the employee's employment began on or before the 1st July 2005, on the 1st July 2005; or - (b) if the employee's employment begins after the 1st July 2005, at the start of the week in which that employment begins. - (5) For the purposes of paragraphs (3) and (4), a week starts at midnight between Saturday and Sunday. - (6) The States may amend this Article by Regulations.